nlpic-aut/ML4021/index.md

 ## Structure of the course
-Meets twice weekly
+-Meets twice weekly
-Most classes will include both a lecture and a collaborative in-class exercise There will be weekly homework assignments for students to practice There will be a summative final project, in which students will integrate the tools and techniques they have learned into a cohesive whole.
+-Most classes will include both a lecture and a collaborative in-class exercise -There will be weekly homework assignments for students to practice -There will be a summative final project, in which students will integrate the tools and techniques they have learned into a cohesive whole.

 Evaluation in the course will be approximately as follows:
  - Assingnments + Final Project : 40%